Modeling the Influence of Environment and Intervention on Cholera in Haiti

-\subsubsection{Environmental data.}
+\subsubsection{Environmental Data}

 We compared rainfall, temperature and tide data to the pattern of new cholera cases reported each week.
-The rainfall data comes from NASA \cite{NASA}, using centrally located points in each region as our datum point, given by (\emph{latitude, longitude}).
-For Artibonite our datum point is $(19.125, -72.625)$ and for Ouest, it is $(18.625, -72\!\cdot \!375)$ \cite{NASA}.
-Precipitation estimates provided in the TRMM\_3B42\_daily.007 data product are a combination of remote sensing and ground verified information reported with a spatial resolution of $0.25\times0.25$ degrees and a temporal resolution of 1 day, further details are available on the website \cite{NASA}.
+The rainfall data comes from NASA \cite{NASA}, using centrally-located points in each region as our datum point, given by (latitude, longitude).
+For Artibonite, our datum point is ($19.125$,$~-72.625$) and for Ouest, it is ($18.625$,$~-72.375$) \cite{NASA}.
+Precipitation estimates provided in the TRMM\_3B42\_daily.007 data product are a combination of remote sensing and ground verified information reported with a spatial resolution of $0.25\times0.25$ degrees and a temporal resolution of 1 day; further details are available on the website \cite{NASA}.